josh-wong/passGen/README.md

 # passGen

-passGen is an app for creating randomly generated, 10-character passwords.
+passGen is a Windows app for creating randomly generated, 10-character passwords.

 ## Documentation

-For a better content-viewing experience and to more easily navigate the passGen documentation, please see [passGen documentation](https://josh-wong.github.io/passGen).
+For an enhanced content-viewing experience, please see [passGen documentation](https://josh-wong.github.io/passGen).